 They carry “export quality” goods…but are certainly not the best value around town.

 But for the serious shopper, it might be worth a trip to take notes on the prices of various things to get a baseline price before you get down to real negotiations.
 They also often have a good selection of English books and magazines.

-Prices are fixed so are a good option for people terrified of haggling (and okay with not getting the best deal).
-They also do a good job shipping purchases back home.
+Prices are fixed so are a good option for people terrified of haggling in China (and okay with not getting the best deal).
+They also do a good job shipping purchases back to your home country.